salman-shaikh7/Predicting-Visitor-Purchases-with-BigQuery-ML/README.md

 * Conclusion

  **will_buy_on_return_visit** is not known after the first visit.
-Again, predicting for a subset of users who returned to your website and purchased.
-Since we don't know the future at prediction time, you cannot say with certainty whether a new visitor comes back and purchases.
+Again, predicting for a subset of users who returned to website and purchased.
+Since we don't know the future at prediction time, we cannot say with certainty whether a new visitor comes back and purchases.

 Q : time_on_site and bounces will be a good indicator of whether the user will return and purchase or not?